JulianGarneau/Hybrid_Assembly_Short_and_Pacbio_Long_Reads/README.md

-# :dragon:Hybrid_Assembly_Short_and_Pacbio_Long_Reads:dragon:
+# :dragon:Hybrid_Assembly_Short_and_Pacbio_Long_Reads
 Tutorial to perform an hybrid assembly of bacterial or viral genomes using a combination of short and long reads

 ### Table of contents (main steps of the procedure)

 1. Converting the pacbio files format to fastq files
 2. Read subsampling and filtering
 3. Assembling the genome(s) with unicycler